 Are you a teacher, parent or student?
 We need your school to support Mencap.

-Help us fulfil our vision of a world where people with a learning disability are treated equally and given the same opportunities as everyone else is.
+Help us fulfil our vision of a world where people with a learning disability A learning disability is to do with the way someone's brain works.
+It makes it harder for someone to learn, understand or do things. are treated equally and given the same opportunities as everyone else is.

 Why support Mencap?

 - People with a learning disability are still one of the most excluded groups in society.

 - 8 out of 10 children with a learning disability are bullied.